nishidy/Graph/README.md

 Try several algorithms about searching path in graph.
 Easy to generate graph by generate_graph.
 Possible to reproduce the same graph by passing the 4th argument as random seed.
 (Note that 0 makes it really random using time(NULL).)
+dijkstra.java is actually faster than dijkstra.cpp with large values because dijkstra.java uses HashMap to find a node while dijkstra.cpp still uses loop to find it.

 #Execution result